List of Supergirl characters: Lena Luthor

 In season five, this perceived betrayal has led Lena to go down a dark path; similar to Lex and Lillian respectively.
-She buys out CatCo's building so that her old friend Andrea Rojas can run CatCo and keep an eye on Kara while running some simulations with her A.I.
+She sells CatCo to her old friend Andrea Rojas to spite Kara while running some simulations with her A.I.
 Hope.
 In addition, she also blackbags Eve, Using a miniature device on Eve's head, Lena maps out Eve's brain.
 Andrea visits Lena voicing her knowledge about Lena's misuse of her products and states that she is cut off.
 If she ever does anything against her, Andrea will see to it that the next story will expose Lena's experiments.
 Afterwards, Lena moves on to Plan B where she reveals that she mapped out the loyalty parts of Eve's brain where she uploads Hope into it enabling Hope to control Eve's body.
 After being visited by Andrea, Lena provides the diversion for Supergirl so that Acrata can spring Rip Roar out of DEO custody.
 Once that was done, Andrea gave Lena the medallion.
 Then she has her computers research Eve's brain for any information about Leviathan.
 After Lex was revived, he said that he would help Monitor in exchange for a favor that involved Lena.
 When the Crisis began, Lena was persuaded by Alex to help work on a transporter to transport everyone from Earth-38 to Earth-1, resulting in Lena saving billions of lives.
 Following the Crisis which led to the formation of Earth-Prime, Lena still had her memories as part of Lex's deal with the Monitor and that she and Lex are now co-CEO's of LuthorCorp.
 In addition, Lena finds that Lillian is the head of the Luthor Foundation.
 Lena reluctantly had to cooperate with her two family members as Lex used a truth-enforcing organism on himself.
 Following the Non Nocere experiment failing on the inmates, Lena learned from Lex that her project would fail anyway and he had only assisted her to see her realise that she was wrong.
 Rejecting her brother's offer to join his own plans of conquest, and horrified to realise that she had become the same kind of villain as her brother, Lena returned to Kara to warn her about Lex's plans.
 Lena makes an Anti-Kryptonite suit that wasn't on Earth-Prime so that Supergirl can fight Rama Khan, Tezumak, and Sela who are empowered by Kryptonite while also rescuing William Dey from Eve.
 When Supergirl enters virtual reality to put an end to the Unity Festival plot, Lena had to protect her physical body when Acrata is dispatched.
 Lena was able to talk her down.
 Afterwards, Supergirl and Lena plan to go after Lex.